slangenbach/notes/aws_ml_speciality.md

 * QuickSight (SPICE engine for in-memory calculations, Insights for anomaly detection and forecasting)
 * EMR (managed Hadoop using EC2 instances, can use S3 as file system using EMRFS)

+### AWS Tooling for data labeling

+* SageMaker Ground Truth (plus)
+* AWS Rekognition (image recognition)
+* Comprehend (text analysis)

+## Modeling

+* Activation functions (sigmoid/logistic [0-1], tanh [-1-1], ReLu [0 or positive], leaky ReLu [can have negative values], softmax, etc.)
+* Use softmax for multiple classification, tanh for RNN, and start with ReLu for everything else
+* Use CNN for image analysis, RNNs for time-series data or data that consists for sequences of arbitrary length
+* RNN topologies?
+* Regularization techniques for neural networks include dropout (drop out neurons at random) and early stopping
+* L1 regularization (remove features, inefficient, sparse output), L2 regularization (adjust weight of features, efficient, dense output)
+* Vanishing gradient problem: Slope of learning curve approaches zero, things get stuck as we work with small numbers that slow down training or introduce errors - Use LSTM nets or ResNet to deal with it
+* Exploding gradient problem: